Forrest County Agricultural High School

 Forrest County Agricultural High School (FCAHS) is a public high school located in Brooklyn, in unincorporated Forrest County, Mississippi, United States.
 The school provides education to grades 9–12.

 Forrest County AHS is the only independently functioning agricultural high school in the state of Mississippi.
+There were three in 2010, but now one, Hinds County Agricultural High School, has closed, and the other, Coahoma Agricultural High School, converted into an early college HS.

 An independent school board operates FCAHS, which has its own farm and ranch.
 Those affiliated with the school are known as "Aggies."

 History

-Forrest County Agricultural High School was established in 1911 by an act of the Mississippi Legislation as an agricultural boarding school located on 320 acres of donated land.
+Forrest County Agricultural High School was established in 1911 by an act of the Mississippi Legislature as an agricultural boarding school located on 320 acres of donated land.
 Students from across Mississippi, the United States, and several foreign countries have been educated here.
 In 1996, the school was listed as a Mississippi landmark by the historical society.

 Its academic performance, as of 2012, was at the Mississippi average.
 In a seven-year period from 2005 to 2012 the enrollment increased.
 A 2012 report by Augenblick, Palaich and Associates suggested that FCAHS should continue operation as is.